-The idea of this project, like Lab 7, is to make the nicest pretty picture possible.
+The idea of this project is to make the nicest pretty picture possible.
 Experiment with some of the Photoshop tools.
-I am happy to offer suggestions for your specific case.
 There is a huge difference between an image done badly and one done well.
 If you do a careful job, your image will be something to be proud of, and will impress your friends and family.